pboling/debug_logging/README.md

 Herein you will find:

 * Classes inheriting from Module.
-* Cats and dogs sleeping together.
 * Zero tolerance policy on monkey patching.
 * 100% clean, 0% obtrusive.
 * 100% tested.
-* 50% Ruby 2.0+ compatible.
-* 100% Ruby 2.1+ compatible, and therefore also compatible with JRuby 9000 and later.
+* 100% Ruby 2.3+ compatible, and also with equivalent JRuby versions.
-* 10g Monosodium glutamate.

 NOTE: The manner this is made to work for class methods is totally different than the way this is made to work for instance methods.

-NOTE: The instance method logging works on Ruby 2.0+

-NOTE: The class method logging works on Ruby 2.1+

 ## Installation